Depression (PDQ®)–Patient Version

 Assessment for depression includes looking at the child's symptoms, behavior, and health history.

-As in adults, normal sadness in children is not depression.
+As in adults, children with cancer may feel depressed but do not have the medical condition of depression.
 Depression lasts longer and has specific symptoms.
-The doctor may assess the child for depression if a behavior problem goes on for a long time.
-To assess for depression, the doctor will need the following information about the child:
+The doctor may assess a child for depression if a problem, such as not eating or sleeping well, lasts for a while.
+To assess for depression, the doctor will ask about the following:

 - Home life with family.

-- Behavior, as seen by the parents, teachers, or others.
+- The child's behavior, as seen by the parents, teachers, or others.